 In reality raising animals for meat and eggs has been far more emotionally complex than I imagined.
 It is quite a leap to go from purchasing store bought packages of meat to bringing home baby animals, raising them and killing them.
 Whatever your reasons are for raising your own animals, I think you should ready yourself for the feelings and the reality that come with this journey.

 The butcher that prepared our pigs for us, said that he grew up on a farm and from that experience he could never raise pigs for meat.
 “They are too smart, too likeable” he said.
 Cows he might be able to do.
-A week earlier when I arrived at his shop with the pigs in the back of our pickup truck,they were very compassionate and moved with a grace and efficiency.
-I expect I looked like a deranged person that is how I felt.
+When I arrived at his shop with the pigs in the back of our pickup truck, they were very compassionate and moved with grace and efficiency.
+I on the other hand looked miserable, and was quite frankly still in shock from the hours leading up to the four dead pigs in the back of my truck.

 Our reasons for raising our own animals for meat seemed pretty black and white to us in the beginning.
 We wanted to control the quality of all of the food we eat.
 We wanted pasture raised, organic fed, healthy meat.
 We did not want to support factory farming and gross, abhorrent practices.